odepin/mkdocs/docs/index.md

 ## About me

 Hi!
 I'm Olivier, an consultant and entrepreneur from France.
 I help SaaS and digital enterprises unlock the full potential of AI by creating tailored AI Transformation Roadmaps that turn early experimentation into measurable business value.
-By aligning AI initiatives directly with core objectives, I enable companies to boost ROI, accelerate innovation, and gain a competitive edge..
+By aligning AI initiatives directly with core objectives, I enable companies to boost ROI, accelerate innovation, and gain a competitive edge.

 With over a decade using artificial intelligence, I hold multiple certifications and hands-on experience implementing AI systems across finance, media, and e-commerce.
 My expertise includes Python, PostgreSQL, machine learning, FastAPI, OpenAI, Claude, Azure, vector databases, RAG, and LLM integration.